ncatlab/nlab-content/pages/7459.md

 +--{: .num_remark}
 ###### Remark

 It is easy to check that taking kernels of objects defines a functor $\Phi:K \to HDC(K)$; this might first have been noticed by [Street](http://www.springerlink.com/content/407n62422140864p/).
+See prop. \ref{InclusionOfKernelsInCongruences} below.

 =--